Adeleet/BPIC2019/README.md

 # Entity Relationships:
 **Which of the variables is our case key?**
+-   case Vendor has multiple case Name's, use case Vendor as primary key for case Name
 -   case Concept Name which corresponds to the Purchase item

 -   UML diagram was made